 are the Best Gals’ Room, which was converted from the cribs of the "most

 popular soiled doves” during the brothel’s heyday.
 Another well

 liked guest suite is Big Bertha’s Room that was created from three of the

 original cribs and accommodates up to four persons.

 The Red Garter Bed & Bakery

 137 Railroad Avenue

 928-635-1484 or 800-328-1484

 now offers a popular ghost tour that begins at the Red Garter Bed &

-Ghost Tour - Walk through William's historic downtown, which is full
+Row Ghost Tours - Walk through William's historic downtown, which is full

 of paranormal tales from the Banshee of the Mountain, the East End Ghoul